Trace search

 • Property names are in snake case, for example visible_region from LayerProto.

-• A dot notation is used to represent nested properties, for example, visible_region.rect.
+• A dot notation represents nested properties, for example, visible_region.rect.

 • Repeated fields in property are distinguished with square brackets: